techidaily/site-games-able/source/_posts/breaking-down-the-cost-of-switch-online-service.md

 ### Games Included in the Genesis/Mega Drive Switch Online Library

  The Switch Expansion Pack also lets you play dozens of classic Sega Genesis titles.
-There are too many to list here; see[Nintendo's Genesis Switch Online page](https://www.nintendo.com/store/products/sega-genesis-nintendo-switch-online-switch/) for a full list.
+There are too many to list here; see [Nintendo's Genesis Switch Online page](https://www.nintendo.com/store/products/sega-genesis-nintendo-switch-online-switch/) for a full list.

  Interestingly, several of these games were never officially released for the Genesis in North America.
 As with the N64 titles, any multiplayer-enabled games (including Gunstar Heroes and Streets of Rage 2) are playable with friends online, but there are no public matches.